 AWARDS AND RECEPTION

-I co-authored and submitted (with Nisha Kunhikrishnan) an Extended Abstract about BROKE: The Game to CHI PLAY's 2019 Student Game Design Competition that was selected for presentation in their upcoming Barcelona conference (Oct 2019).
+I co-authored and submitted (with Nisha Kunhikrishnan) an Extended Abstract about BROKE: The Game to CHI PLAY's 2019 Student Game Design Competition that was selected for presentation and subsequently presented at their Barcelona conference in October of that year.

-After submitting our game to the International Serious Play Awards, we received a Bronze Medal.
+After submitting our game to the International Serious Play Awards, we received a Bronze Medal for the Student Division.
 I attended the 2019 Serious Play Conference as an Award Winner to present our game.